-This project is founded on the premise of participatory action research.
-Participatory action research is a research approach intended to collect, analyze, and apply information for the purpose of social change.
+Participatory action research is a research approach aimed at collecting, analyzing and applying information for the purpose of social change, and the autoethnographic method is intended to give voice to the experiences and truths lived by the person and the meanings that the individual develops In relation to their experiences.
 Participatory action research is intended to be non-hierarchical.
-While one or more people may play the primary roles of facilitation of the research, the goal is to involve the participants in such a way that participants help determine the course of the research over time, and all participants’ needs and desires are considered to be the fundamental purpose and objective of the research.
+While one or more individuals may play the primary role of facilitating research, the goal is to engage participants in such a way that participants determine the course of research over time and all the needs and desires of participants are considered the fundamental objectives of research.

-Much research is premised upon the separation of the researcher from the participants, in which case the researcher is presumed to be essentially invisible and objective.
-This type of research requires little self-disclosure by the researcher except for specific affiliations and funding sources that could create conflicts of interest in the research.
-Not so for participatory action research.
-It is an important part of participatory action research that the researcher is not invisible, and is assumed not to be impartial.
-Instead, the researcher’s role in the research is to continually analyze and consider his or her own perceptions and predilections in conjunction with the whole of the research in the same way as is done for the respondents.
-Doing so situates the research within the systems and forces out of which it emerges.
+Much traditional research is based on the separation of the researcher from the participants, in which case the researcher is presumed to be essentially invisible and objective.
+This type of research requires little self-disclosure by the researcher, except for specific affiliations and sources of funding that could create conflicts of interest in research.
+Participatory action research, does not assume or even aim for objectivity on the part of the researcher, but instead embraces subjectivity and uses this epistemologically.
+By definition, in important part of participatory action research, the researcher is not invisible and is not supposed to be impartial.
+Instead, the investigator’s role in research is to continually analyze and consider his or her own perceptions and actions in conjunction with the totality of the research in the same way that it is done for all participants, and to do so places research within the systems and the forces from which it emerges.